Electric vehicle strategy

 Why electric vehicles?

 Electric vehicles emit only two-thirds of emissions of the average gasoline-powered car in Alberta today, which will further improve as coal is removed from the provincial electricity system.
-As EVs become more affordable to the general public and more are purchased, we could see a 10-40% reduction in GHG emissions by 2040.
-When combined with The City’s other strategies, EVs create the potential to reduce Calgary’s GHG emissions from transportation.
+As EVs become more affordable to the general public and more are purchased, we could see a 10-40% reduction in GHG emissions by 2040, representing one of the greatest opportunities to reduce greenhouse gas emissions from transportation.

-The City is working with the Calgary Regional Partnership, Alberta SouthWest Regional Economic Development Alliance and SouthGrow Regional Initiative to setup a network of 15 to 20 DC Fast Charging Stations across southern Alberta.
-Pending approval of a grant application, these stations will make it possible for EVs to travel across southern Alberta, and into British Columbia and the United States, for business or tourism.
-The network will be accessible by any type of electric vehicle, and will complement Tesla Supercharger stations being installed in Alberta for Tesla vehicles.
+The City is working with the Alberta SouthWest Regional Economic Development Alliance, SouthGrow Regional Initiative, City of Lethbridge, City of Medicine Hat and Medicine Hat College to setup a network of 20 fast charging stations, with backup 'Level 2' stations, across southern Alberta.
+These stations will make it possible for EVs to travel across southern Alberta, up to Edmonton, and into British Columbia and the United States for business or tourism.
+A map showing where the stations will be located can be found here.
+The network will be accessible by any type of electric vehicle, and will complement Tesla Supercharger stations being installed for Tesla vehicles.